caseyg/hire/projects-and-clients.md

     </div>
       <div class="caption">
         <h3><a href="http://aplusa.org">Adaptation + Ability Group</a></h3>
-        <p>The first in a three-site framework, a+a is home to the research of Olin College's lab on technology + the body.
-The site experiments with the aesthetics and functionality of accesible websites, integrating with the other work of director <a href="http://sarahendren.com">Sara Hendren</a>.</p>
+        <p>The first in a three-site framework, a+a is home to the research of Olin College's lab on technology and the body.
+The site experiments with the aesthetics and functionality of accessible websites, integrating with other projects by director <a href="http://sarahendren.com">Sara Hendren</a>.</p>
       </div>
     </div>
   </div>